Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 snippet:EmptyHandlerAsync

-If you want to learn more about working with async methods, check out the [Asynchronous Handlers](/nservicebus/handlers/async-handlers.md) article in our documentation.
+If you want to learn more about working with async methods, check out [Asynchronous Handlers](/nservicebus/handlers/async-handlers.md).

 A single class can implement multiple `IHandleMessages<T>` for multiple message types.
 This allows grouping handlers that are logically related, although a new instance of the class will be created for every message processed.